tokyocplusplus/tokyocplusplus/README.md

 int main()
 {
-    std::cout << "Hello!!
+    std::cout << "Hello :D !!
 I'm a graphics programmer and this is my github page!";

     return 0;
 }